-Mark Anthony Conditt: What We Know About The Austin Bombing Suspect
+Mark Anthony Conditt: What We Know About The Austin Bomber

 He is believed to have been unemployed.
 However, records show he was formerly an employee of Crux Manufacturing, which bills itself as a "manufacturing solutions company" in Pflugerville, Texas, that specializes in engineering and precision manufacturing.

-On the Facebook page for Pat Conditt, it shows he posted a video in the summer of 2009, depicting him playing in a lake with his children during a trip to North Carolina.
-At the start of the video, a boy that appears to be Mark Conditt is seen smiling as he places a scoop of mud on top of his dad's head — a makeshift crown.
+The Facebook page for Pat Conditt shows a video posted in the summer 2009 of him playing in a lake with his children during a trip to North Carolina.
+At the start of the video, a boy who appears to be Mark Conditt is seen smiling as he places a scoop of mud on top of his dad's head — a makeshift crown.

 Pat Conditt's Facebook page has also begun to attract comments about his son, including remarks defending or commiserating with him and his wife.